 - 761. Introductory insect collection of at least 6 orders, including 15 to 30 species to be shown in cigar boxes, or boxes of similar size.
 Insect names or labels of insect orders are required pinned to bottom of box.
 (Not offered at the Kansas State Fair.) - 4900.
 Beginning Collection I Display in one standard box a minimum of 50 specimens and maximum of 125 specimens representing at least 7 orders.
-Follow the general rules listed for all collections.
+Follow the rules listed for all collections.
 Specimens should be grouped according to order with the order labels pinned to the base of the box.
-Members can exhibit in this class a maximum of 3 years, or until they receive a purple ribbon at the Kansas State Fair, whichever comes first.
+Members can exhibit in this class a maximum of 3 years, or until they receive a purple ribbon at the Kansas State Fair, whichever comes first and then they are moved up a division.
 Follow instructions listed for all collections in items #1-#10 above. - 4901.
 Beginning Collection II Display in one standard box a minimum of 75 specimens and a maximum of 150 specimens representing at least 9 orders.
-Follow instructions listed for all collections in items #1 through #10 above. - 4903.
+Follow instructions listed for all collections in items #1 through #10 above.
+Members can exhibit in this class a maximum of 3 years or until they receive a purple ribbon at the Kansas State Fair, whichever comes first and then they are moved up a division. - 4903.
 Intermediate Collection Display a minimum of 100 and a maximum of 300 specimens representing at least 10 orders.
 Two standard boxes can be used.
 Follow the general guidelines listed for Collections.
 In addition, family identification is required for all insects in any two of the following six orders: (Only two will be counted for judging) - a.
 "Insects in Kansas" book Orthoptera, Hemiptera, Homoptera, Coleoptera, Hymenoptera, and/or Diptera - b.
-"Insects in Kansas Book: 2017 Revised Taxonomy", which follows www.bugguide.net - Odonata, Orthoptera, Hemiptera, Coleoptera, Hymenoptera, and/or Diptera.

-- On a piece of paper list what you did to improve your collection during the current year.
+"Insects in Kansas Book: 2017 Revised Taxonomy", which follows www.bugguide.net - Odonata, Orthoptera, Hemiptera, Coleoptera, Hymenoptera, and/or Diptera. - On a piece of paper list what you did to improve your collection during the current year.
 Examples: what insects did you add or replace; what orders and/or families you added; what Leadership you provided in this project; and/or what insects you have studied.
+Attach paper to the front of one of the display boxes.
+Members can exhibit in this class a maximum of 3 years.
+A 4-H'er will move up if they receive a purple ribbon at the Kansas State Fair.

-Attach paper to the front of one of the display boxes. - 4905.
-Advanced Collection Display a minimum of 150 and a maximum of 450 specimens representing at least 12 orders.
+4905.
+Advanced Collection - Display a minimum of 150 and a maximum of 450 specimens representing at least 12 orders.
 Three standard boxes can be used.
 Follow the general guidelines listed for Collections.
 Family identification is required for all insects belonging to the six basic orders as outlined under the Intermediate Phase.
 Only families in the above six orders will be counted for judging.
 Family identification of insects in the remaining orders is optional, but desirable as long as accuracy is maintained.
 On a piece of paper list what you did to improve your collection during the current year.
 Examples: what insects did you add or replace; what orders and/or families you added; what Leadership you provided in this project; and/or what insects you have studied.
 Attach paper to the back of one of the display boxes.
 Members may continue to exhibit in this class at the Kansas State Fair for an unrestricted number of years as long as they remain eligible for 4-H membership.